newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/apply-for-shop-license.md

 ---
 filename: cosmetology-shop-license
 urlSlug: cosmetology-shop-license
-name: Apply for a Cosmetology Shop License
+name: Apply for Your Cosmetology Shop License
 webflowName: "Cosmetology: License to Operate a New Shop, Relocate, or to Transfer Ownership"
 industryIntegration: NJ Department of Consumer Affairs